genderkit/genderkit/_articles/contact-lenses.md

 ### Where can I learn more?

-You can read more about how to use contact lenses safely at the [NHS Choices website](http://www.nhs.uk/Livewell/Eyehealth/Pages/Contactlenssafety.aspx).
+You can read more about how to use contact lenses safely at the [NHS website](http://www.nhs.uk/Livewell/Eyehealth/Pages/Contactlenssafety.aspx).